Udaariyaan: Plot

 Ranvijay Singh, aka Rockstar RV, is introduced.
 Aliya and RV fall in love, but Aliya remains faithful to Raja.
 In a twist of events, RV turns out to be Sukhi's illegitimate son.
 Sukhi promises to have Aliya and RV marry as Raja is mentally unstable.
-However, Aasma stops the wedding and RV leaves the Gill house.
+However, Asma stops the wedding, and RV leaves the Gill house.
 Aliya turns negative again and tortures Aasma.
-She kidnaps Haniya and Meher, but Aasma rescues them.
-It becomes known that Meher is Armaan and Aasma's daughter.
-In a last ditch effort, Aliya tries to kill Aasma but ends up falling to her death.
+She kidnaps Haniya and Meher, but Asma rescues them.
+It becomes known that Meher is Armaan and Asma's daughter.
+In a last-ditch effort, Aliya tries to kill Asma but ends up falling to her death.